Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Introduction

-This study is organised as follows: in section \ref{sec:lin_stab}, we discuss the temporal, linear stability of the exponential profile in \figref{fig1} obtaining the dispersion relation.
-The same is also done for the PL profile of \figref{fig2a}.
-Section \ref{sec:explor_param}, presents a detailed exploration of the parameter space for high and low Froude with increasing density ratio, for high Bond.
-Section \ref{sec:sim} presents numerical simulations validating linearised predictions but also presenting several novel results in the nonlinear regime.
-We conclude with a summary of the study in section \ref{sec:concl}.
+This study is organised as follows: in \S\ref{sec:lin_stab}, we discuss the temporal, linear stability of the exponential profile in figure \ref{fig1} obtaining the dispersion relation.
+The same is also done for the PL profile of figure \ref{fig2a}. \S\ref{sec:explor_param} presents a detailed exploration of the parameter space for high and low Froude with increasing density ratio, for high Bond. \S\ref{sec:sim} presents numerical simulations validating linearised predictions but also presenting several novel results in the nonlinear regime. \mgt{In \S\ref{sec:EffectofDelta}, we revisit the validity of the background-state of figure \ref{fig1}, particularly for higher density ratios, close to unity}.
+We conclude with a summary in \S\ref{sec:concl}.